 “Each sacred site has an owner,” Edgar explains,”it is their home.
 It’s not correct for anyone to come into a home and remove something without permission: it’s stealing.”

-Extracting sacred minerals from the earth like gold, petrol, emeralds, uranium, diamonds, or any other mineral, is seen as mutilation and destruction of the gods, their malokas and the people’s instruments for communicating with them.
+Extracting sacred minerals like gold, petrol, emeralds, uranium, or diamonds that grow from the Earth, is seen as mutilation and destruction of the gods, their malokas and the people’s instruments for communicating with them.
 They see mining as a clear sign of disrespect, theft, violence.

 We were allowed to witness this beautiful place and to photograph it because the short documentary film being produced has no commercial purpose and is meant solely as a vehicle to share the indigenous communities’ traditional knowledge with the outside world; a platform for their voices to be heard; a message to the mining companies and the magistrates of the Constitutional Court, who are yet to make their final decision determining whether the national park that safeguards the Yaigoje-Apaporis remains or if the illegal mining license the government granted the multinational after the creation of the park will allow the destruction of these sacred places for the extraction of gold.